telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListDragDropColumn.md

 Gets or sets the tooltip of the header cell.

-###  FooterText `String`

-Use the FooterText property to specify your own or determine the current
-            text for the footer section of the column.

-###  UniqueName `String`

-Each column in Telerik RadTreeList has an UniqueName
-            property (string).
-This property is assigned automatically by the designer (or the first time you want to access the columns if they are built dynamically).

-###  HeaderStyle `TableItemStyle`

-Style of the cell in the header item of the RadTreeList, corresponding to the column.

 ###  ItemStyle `TableItemStyle`

 Style of the cell in the item of the RadTreeList, corresponding to the column.

+###  MaxWidth `Unit`

+Gets or sets maximum width of the column.
+Used when resizing.

+###  MinWidth `Unit`

+Gets or sets minimum width of the column.
+Used when resizing.

+###  OrderIndex `Int32`

+Gets or sets the order index of column used when reordering the columns.

+###  Owner `RadTreeList`

+Gets a reference to the  object
+            to which the column belongs

-###  Visible `Boolean`
+###  Reorderable `Boolean`

-Gets or sets a value indicating if the column and all corresponding cells would be rendered.
+Gets or sets a value indicating whether the column can be reordered client-side.

-###  Sortable `Boolean`
+###  Resizable `Boolean`

-Should override if sorting will be disabled
+Readonly property.
+The DragDropColumn cannot be resized

 ###  Resizable `Boolean`